IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - "Contributor" can now be populated and the "Type" (Editor, Funder, Researcher, etc.) can be specified with an XML attribute.
 For example: <dcterms:contributor type="Funder">CaffeineForAll</dcterms:contributor>

-- "Contact E-mail" is automatically populated with the email on file for the parent dataverse.
+- "Contact E-mail" is automatically populated from dataset owners email.

 - "Subject" is automatically populated with "N/A". #769